Vauxhall Crossland SUV - Interior & comfort

 Vauxhall’s Intellilink infotainment system is genuinely impressive, though, offering physical shortcut buttons that are easy to access on the move.
 The optional sat nav, meanwhile, provides excellent mapping and clear instructional graphics for selecting the correct lane when leaving or staying on a motorway, but you have to pay extra for it on the lower trim level models.

-Vauxhall offers the Crossland in six trims: SE, SE Nav Premium, SRI Nav, Elite Nav and Ultimate Nav.
+Vauxhall offers the Crossland in five trims: SE, Griffin, SRi Nav Elite and Ultimate Nav.
 Entry-level SE models come with 16-inch alloy wheels, cruise control, digital radio, LED headlights, a front camera system and a seven-inch touchscreen with Apple CarPlay, Android Auto and Bluetooth connectivity.
-SRi Nav only adds a bigger, eight-inch screen with sat nav and voice control plus rear parking sensors, 17-inch alloy wheels, a contrasting roof colour and privacy glass.
+SRi Nav adds features including a bigger, eight-inch screen with sat nav and voice control plus rear parking sensors, 17-inch alloy wheels, a contrasting roof colour and privacy glass.

-High-spec Elite cars come with 17-inch alloys and a heated steering wheel, along with heated front seats, while Ultimate Nav introduces Alcantara interior trim and keyless entry.
-Vauxhall’s trim levels and pricing are esoteric to say the least, but we’d stick with the SE or SRI trim levels for the best value.
+High-spec Elite cars come with a heated steering wheel, along with heated front seats, while Ultimate Nav introduces Alcantara interior trim and keyless entry.
+Vauxhall’s trim levels and pricing are esoteric to say the least, but we’d stick with the first few trim levels for the best value.

 There’s limited scope to add extra features onto your Crossland, so it's important to pick the trim with the kit you want.
 Adding a winter pack with heated front seats and a heated steering wheel costs just over £300.
 It's also possible to add extra safety features for £500, including a driver drowsiness detection system and autonomous emergency braking with pedestrian detection.